What to Do When Pulled Over by Police: A Helpful Guide

 The only way that the police officer can be sure you’re not going to try and take off (even if you’ve come to a complete stop) is to turn your car off.

-Slowly bring your car to a complete stop, roll down your window (to talk with the cop), then quickly put the car into park and turn the ignition off.
+Slowly bring your car to a complete stop, roll down your window (to talk with the cop), quickly put the car into park, turn on your hazard lights, and turn the ignition off.

 It’s important not to take your keys out of the ignition or make any other additional steps.
 Your car being turned off is indication enough, no need for further movement.